COD-23/StudyNex---Frontend/README.md

 Your virtual group study platform contributes to solving real-life problems by:

 - Enhancing remote learning and collaboration.
-- Bridging the gap in education by providing equal access.
+- Bridging the gap in education by providing equal access to all the students in the organization.
 - Improving communication and teamwork in various settings.
 - Facilitating dynamic learning channels and adaptable structures.
 - Offering assessment and skill development opportunities.

+Monetization can be achieved through premium features, collaborations with institutions, and certification programs.

 ## 🛠Project Setup

->Include your project setup basics here.
-Steps for how someone else can setup your project on their machine.
-Add any relevant details as well.
+Frontend:-
+Installed node js runtime on local machine.
+Then created next js project using npx package manager.

+Backend:-
+Create new folder & then init the project using npm init & installed required dependencies.
+Then created new account on the MongoDB atlas.
+Created new project on the atlas platform.
+Then connected to the project using mongodb database connection string using mongoose in the express app.

 ## 💻Usage